shantupai/papukado/README.md

 # papukado
-going for a jog now
+-going for a jog now
+-making food and cleaning the house